caglayantuna/tensorly-gcp/doc/source/auto_examples/plot_masking_rainfall_data.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 41-44

-Here, we use india rainfall dataset which ahs some missing values in it.
+Here, we use india rainfall dataset which has some missing values in it.
-If data doesn't come with a mask, we need to create it ourselves by looking to nan values in data.
+If data doesn't come with a mask, we need to create it ourselves e.g. by searching the nan values in data.

 ..
-GENERATED FROM PYTHON SOURCE LINES 44-55
+GENERATED FROM PYTHON SOURCE LINES 44-56

 .. code-block:: default

     tensor = get_tensor("rainfall")